Qiskit/qiskit/docs/cdoc/qk-qpy.rst

 The buffer variants allocate the serialized data.
 Pass the returned pointer and its exact size to :c:func:`qk_qpy_free_buffer` when it is no longer needed.
 The ``*_with_version`` variants select a specific output QPY format version; the native serializer currently supports writing version 17 or later.
 All functions that can fail return :c:enum:`QkExitCode`, including ``QkExitCode_QpyError`` for serialization, deserialization, path, and file-I/O errors.
+Their final ``error`` argument may be null to ignore diagnostic details.
+Otherwise, on a QPY error it is populated with an allocated, nul-terminated description that must be released with :c:func:`qk_str_free`.
+The output pointer is unchanged on success and for errors without an additional diagnostic.

 Functions
 =========